thendralai/Freesail/packages/@freesail/agent-runtime/README.md

   → agent instance GC'd
 ```

-- **Push model**: session connects/disconnects and per-session actions are all delivered via MCP `ResourceUpdated` notifications — no polling.
+- **Push + fallback**: per-session actions are delivered via `ResourceUpdated` notifications.
+On every `resources/list_changed` notification (fired by the gateway on every upstream action), all active sessions are polled as a fallback — so actions are never permanently lost if a per-session SSE connection drops after idle.
+- **Dedicated client per session**: each claimed session gets its own MCP client.
+A slow or blocked session never delays others.
 - **Session ownership**: the runtime calls `claim_session` when a session connects and `release_session` when it disconnects.
 This lets the gateway track which agent owns each session.
 - **Ordering**: lifecycle events for the same session are serialised via a per-session promise chain.
 Events across different sessions run concurrently.
 - **Drain on disconnect**: `onSessionDisconnected` is never called while an in-flight `onSessionNotification` promise is still running for that session.
 The runtime waits using `Promise.allSettled`.
-- **Clean shutdown**: call `await runtime.stop()` before closing the MCP client to unsubscribe from all active resource subscriptions.
+- **Clean shutdown**: call `await runtime.stop()` before the process exits to release all sessions and close all MCP clients.
 - **Missed connect**: if the agent process restarts while sessions are active, `start()` reads the sessions list and picks up existing sessions. `onSessionConnected` is called for each recovered session.

 ---